Endoscopic Retrograde Cholangiopancreatography (ERCP)

 Endoscopic Retrograde Cholangiopancreatography (ERCP) is an advanced medical procedure that combines endoscopy and X-ray imaging to diagnose and treat conditions affecting the bile ducts, pancreas, and gallbladder.

-Once the ducts are identified, a special contrast dye is injected, and X-ray images are taken to detect any blockages, narrowing, stones, or abnormalities.Using ERCP, doctors can also:
+Once the ducts are cannulated, a special contrast dye is injected, and X-ray images are taken to detect any blockages, narrowing, stones, or any other abnormalities.
+Using ERCP, doctors can :

-• Place stents to open narrowed ducts
+• Place stents to open narrowed ducts (plastic stents for benign condition and metallic stents for malignant conditions)

-• Drain infected or blocked ducts
+• Drain infected or blocked ducts through these stents

 At Daya General Hospital, Thrissur, our experienced gastroenterologists perform ERCP with precision and care, ensuring accurate diagnosis and effective treatment.